The Dr. K. NCAA Football Forecasts

 To take a look at the underlying rankings click here.

-To review previous weeks predictions: week 1 week 2 week 3 week 4 week 5 week 6 week 7 week 8 week 9 week 10 week 11 week 12 week 13 week 14 week 15 Pre-Christmas Bowls Christmas to New Year's Eve Bowls New Year Bowls
+To review this year's predictions: week 0 week 1 week 2 week 3 week 4 week 5 week 6 week 7 week 8 week 9 week 10 week 11 week 12 week 13 Championship Week Bowl Games

 Note: The ratings are the result of a Dynamic Hierarchical Bayesian Linear Forecaster.
 The author has a Ph.D. in Statistics from Texas A&M. He specializes in Bayesian Forecasting.
 The forecasting method has been presented at four technical conferences, the 1997 and 1998 Conferences of Texas Statisticians, as an invited presentation at the 2001 Joint Statistical Meetings , and at a 2003 Houston INFORMS meeting.
 The powerpoint slides from the INFORMS talk are available here.